soniawmeyer/soniameyer-beihang-students-website/index.md

 ## Announcement

-This week's office hours are cancelled because my family is in town.
+This week's (Oct 21 to Oct 25) office hours are cancelled because my family is in town.
+If you need to meet me or have a question about material, please [email me](mailto:sonia@meyercraft.net).